Wyndham Grand Orlando Bonnet Creek Resort Review

 More shuffleboard courts.

 And there’s a mini-golf course.
-Mini golf is available on a first-come, first-serve basis and is included in the resort fee.
+Mini golf is available on a first-come, first-served basis and is included in the resort fee.

 Speaking of golf, the Waldorf Astoria Golf Club sits right across the street.
 Tee times start at $45.00.
 You can read more about the course here.

-We’ve also stayed at the Waldorf Astoria Orlando, it sits next across the street from the Wyndham and shares amenities with the Signia by Hilton.
+We’ve also stayed at the Waldorf Astoria Orlando, which sits next across the street from the Wyndham and shares amenities with the Signia by Hilton.

 Review: Waldorf Astoria Orlando Review

-It appears we have made it full circle to the Wyndham Grand Orlando Bonnet Creek hotel.
+We have made the complete circle around the lake at Wyndham Grand Orlando Bonnet Creek hotel.

-The only item I’ve yet to cover is the shuttle service that’s available to the Disney parks and Disney Springs.
+The only item I’ve yet to cover is the shuttle service available to the Disney Parks and Disney Springs.
 Wyndham Grand Orlando drops off and picks up several times per day.
 However, you’ll be subject to their schedule if you decide to utilize the service.

 Personally, I recommend having your own form of transportation available or being comfortable using a local car service.
 Rates should be extremely reasonable given the close distance to the parks.

-Hopefully, this review of the Wyndham Grand Orlando at Bonnet Creek was able to provide you with the details needed to plan a stay here.
-I’ll definitely be adding this hotel to the list of the best off-site hotels near Disney World.
+Hopefully, this review of the Wyndham Grand Orlando at Bonnet Creek gave you the details needed to plan a stay here.
+I’ll add this hotel to the list of the best off-site hotels near Disney World.